Varad-gaikwad/heart-risk-detector/README.md

 # Heart Disease Risk Detector 🫀

 A logistic regression model built **from scratch** using NumPy to predict the risk of heart disease — no scikit-learn, no shortcuts.
+The model is deployed using **Streamlit**, allowing anyone to use it through a clean web interface.

 ---
+# 🚀 Live Demo

 ## Overview

 This project implements a complete binary classification pipeline on the Cleveland Heart Disease Dataset.
 Every core component — sigmoid function, cost function, gradient descent, Z-score normalization — is written manually in Python to demonstrate a deep understanding of the underlying mathematics.